apollographql/apollo-link/docs/source/overview.md

 When writing a `RequestHandler`, the second argument is the way to call the next link in the chain.
 We refer to this argument as `forward` in the docs for a couple of reasons.
 First, `observers` have a `next` function for sending new results to the subscriber.
 Second, if you think of composed links like a chain, the request goes `forward` until it gets data (for example from a server request), then it begins to go `back` up the chain to any subscriptions.
 The `forward` function allows the `RequestHandler` to continue the process to the next link in the chain.

 The helper functions exported from the `apollo-link` package can be used to perform composition of links.
 These functions are also conveniently located on the `ApolloLink` class itself.
 They are explained in further detail [here](./composition.html).
-We suggest using the helpers directly on the instance of `ApolloLink` to make it easier to read and reason about what is being done in your code.

 <h2 id="context">Context</h2>